Alireza-Motazedian/Dockerized_ANN/README.md

 ## 6.2.
 Neural Network Architecture

-Our model uses a feedforward neural network with:
+Our implementation uses a feedforward neural network with the following structure:

-1. **Input Layer**: 784 neurons (one for each pixel in the flattened image)
+1. **Input Layer**: 784 neurons (corresponding to each pixel in the flattened image)
 2. **Hidden Layers**:
    - First hidden layer: 512 neurons with ReLU activation
    - Second hidden layer: 256 neurons with ReLU activation
    - Third hidden layer: 128 neurons with ReLU activation
-3. **Dropout Layers**: Added after each hidden layer (rates: 0.2, 0.3, 0.4) to prevent overfitting
+3. **Dropout Layers**: Implemented after each hidden layer (with rates of 0.2, 0.3, and 0.4) to reduce overfitting
-4. **Output Layer**: 10 neurons with softmax activation (probability distribution over digits 0-9)
+4. **Output Layer**: 10 neurons with softmax activation (representing probability distribution across digits 0-9)

 ## 6.3.
 Training Process

-The model is trained using:
+The neural network is trained with the following parameters:

-1. **Optimizer**: Adam optimizer with default learning rate
+1. **Optimizer**: Adam optimizer utilizing the default learning rate
-2. **Loss Function**: Categorical cross-entropy (standard for multi-class classification)
+2. **Loss Function**: Categorical cross-entropy (the standard choice for multi-class classification)
-3. **Batch Size**: 128 samples per gradient update
+3. **Batch Size**: 128 examples per gradient update
-4. **Early Stopping**: Training stops when validation loss stops improving (patience=10)
+4. **Early Stopping**: Training terminates when validation loss no longer improves (with patience=10)
-5. **Model Checkpointing**: Saves the best model based on validation accuracy
+5. **Model Checkpointing**: The best-performing model based on validation accuracy is saved

-To train the model, run the `02_model_training.ipynb` notebook or:
+To train the model, run the `02_model_training.ipynb` notebook or execute:

 ```bash
 # Inside the Docker container